bakenezumi/memoz/README.md

 # MemoZ

-MemoZ run recursive while memoizing anonymous functions.
+MemoZ run recursive while memoizing anonymous function.
+MemoLoop is a macro to simplify it.

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `memoz` to your list of dependencies in `mix.exs`:
+Adding `memoz` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do